APPLYING FOR A RENTAL

 Where possible, please attach a photo of the finished job for the Property Manager and Landlord.
 You can also add a note to the property manager if required.

-Please read your lease and familiarise yourself with what is classified as an emergency repair.
-An example would be a burst water service, a blocked or broken toilet, a gas leak, flooding, serious storm damage, any fault or damage that causes the premises to be unsafe or not secure or a loss of an essential service.
+An example would be a burst water service, a blocked or broken toilet, a gas leak, flooding, serious storm damage, any fault or damage that causes the premises to be unsafe or not secure and/ or a loss of an essential service.
+Phone your Property Manager to report the emergency.

 BURST WATER SERVICE